yvileapsis/yUI-NVSE/README.md

 This plugin wouldn't exist without efforts of many community members such as LuthienAnarion, JazzIsParis, lStewieAl, c6, carxt, korri123 and Demorome and many others.

-# yUI-NVSE
+## yUI
 NVSE plugin aiming to fix UI issues and add additional UI features.
+Currently includes several bugfixes and Sorting and Icons module.

-# yGTM-NVSE
+## yGTM-NVSE
 NVSE plugin aiming to resolve issues with global time multiplier.

-hooks a few places, changes a few functions

-Contains code from lStewieAl's Tweaks, nvse-example-plugin and JIP-LN-NVSE.
+Mainly this is achieved by adding local time multipliers for each mod that changes timescale with SGTM command.

 (float) GetGlobalTimeMultiplier *modIndex:int*